RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

          RealTek RTL-8169 Gigabit Ethernet driver
 ```

-Import info above are:
+From these information, the following ones are import to note:
 * Number of disks (2 in this case)
 * Memory
 * Cores

-installimage tool is used to install CentOS and this tool takes instructions from txt file.
+'installimage' tool is used to install CentOS and this tool takes instructions from txt file.

 Create new config.txt file
 ```